peteroupc/peteroupc.github.io/morealg.md

     1. Flip the input coin.
 If it returns 1, go to the next substep.
 Otherwise, return either 1 if _d_ is 0, or 0 otherwise.
     2. Run a Bernoulli factory algorithm for _g_(_&lambda;_).
 If the run returns 1, add 1 to _d_.
 Otherwise, subtract 1 from _d_.
 Do this substep again.

-For the following algorithm, which extends the end of Note 1 of the Flajolet paper and, the probability is&mdash;
+For the following algorithm, which extends the end of Note 1 of the Flajolet paper, the probability is&mdash;

 - _f_(_&lambda;_) = (1 &minus; _&lambda;_) \* &sum;<sub>_n_=0,1,...</sub> _&lambda;_<sup>_H_\*_n_</sup>\*_g_(_&lambda;_)<sup>_n_</sup>\*(1 &minus; _g_(_&lambda;_))<sup>(_H_&minus;1)\*_n_</sup>\*choose(_H_\*_n_, _n_),